-The Landscape and Environment Focus Group identified an initial list of possible sites to be protected as Local Green Space.
+- 5.1.13 The Landscape and Environment Focus Group identified an initial list of possible sites to be protected as Local Green Space.
 This formed the basis of the policy intention on Local Green Space consulted on in the first half of 2021.
 The policy intention was supported by over 92% of consultation respondents.

-The Government's National Planning Policy Framework (NPPF) provided local communities, including those preparing Neighbourhood Plans, with the new power of Local Green Space (LGS) designation, enabling them to identify for special protection, green areas of particular value to them, whether for landscape, recreational or wildlife value, subject to certain criteria as set out in NPPF paragraphs 101 to 102.
+Some 73% of 2022 consultation respondents supported the subsequent policy. - 5.1.14 The Government's National Planning Policy Framework (NPPF) provided local communities, including those preparing Neighbourhood Plans, with the new power of Local Green Space (LGS) designation, enabling them to identify for special protection, green areas of particular value to them, whether for landscape, recreational or wildlife value, subject to certain criteria as set out in NPPF paragraphs 105 to 106.
 As a result of this provision, such areas will enjoy a high level of protection against development, consistent with that afforded by Green Belt designation.
-As such, development would only be approved in very special circumstances, as set out in NPPF paragraphs 103 and 147-151 (Proposals affecting the Green Belt).

-The parish council has assessed a candidate list of Local Green Space sites, including sites suggested at Policy Intentions Document consultation stage, against the relevant NPPF criteria.
+As such, development would only be approved in very special circumstances, as set out in NPPF paragraphs 107 and 152-156 (Proposals affecting the Green Belt). - 5.1.15 The parish council has assessed a candidate list of Local Green Space sites, including sites suggested at Policy Intentions Document consultation stage, against the relevant NPPF criteria.
 Appendix 2 sets out the assessments of those candidate sites which were considered eligible for LGS designation and which are covered, as a result, by Policy GNE3 below.
-It also sets out the assessment methodology.
+It also sets out the assessment methodology and provides a detailed map of each LGS.
 Assessments of candidate sites not considered eligible are to be found in the plan's online evidence base.
 The plan's approach is in full conformity with the approach set out in Local Plan Policy NE6.

-An additional intention to include a policy addressing green space enhancement was supported by over 94% of respondents in the 2021 consultation.
-Green space enhancement is fully in line with NPPF paragraphs 92, 93 and 98.

-It should be noted that some of the sites identified as Local Green Space also benefit from other designations, including Site of Importance for Nature Conservation (SINC).
+- 5.1.16 An additional intention to include a policy addressing green space enhancement was supported by over 94% of respondents in the 2021 consultation and over 80% in 2022.
+Green space enhancement is fully in line with NPPF paragraphs 96, 97 and 102. - 5.1.17 It should be noted that some of the sites identified as Local Green Space also benefit from other designations, including Site of Importance for Nature Conservation (SINC).
 As such, any proposals affecting these sites should also be considered against relevant policies covering each designation type and an appropriate balance struck.
 SINCs are shown on the Neighbourhood Plan Policies Map, with full details available in the plan's online evidence base.